 General.
-Legal matters relating to the Bonds are subject to approval of legality by the Attorney General of the State of Texas and of certain legal matters by McCall, Parkhurst & Horton L.L.P., Austin, Texas, Bond Counsel to the Board, whose opinion will be delivered at the closing of the sale of the Bonds in substantially the form set forth in APPENDIX D. Bond Counsel was not requested to participate, and did not take part, in the preparation of this Official Statement except as hereinafter noted, and such firm has not assumed any responsibility with respect thereto or undertaken to verify any of the information contained herein, except that, in its capacity as Bond Counsel, such firm has reviewed the information relating to the Bonds, the Master Resolution, the Sixteenth Supplemental Resolution and the Revenue Financing System contained in this Official Statement under the captions "INTRODUCTION", "PLAN OF FINANCING," "THE BONDS" (other than information under the subcaptions "Sources and Uses of Proceeds," "Book-Entry-Only System" and "Bondholder Remedies"), "SECURITY FOR THE BONDS," "REGISTRATION AND QUALIFICATION OF THE BONDS FOR SALE," "CONTINUING DISCLOSURE OF INFORMATION" (other than information under the subcaption "-Compliance with Prior Agreements"), "TAX MATTERS," "LEGAL INVESTMENTS IN TEXAS", "LEGAL MATTERS" (except for the last sentence of the first paragraph thereof), and in APPENDIX C and APPENDIX D and such firm is of the opinion that the information contained under such captions and in such Appendices is a fair and accurate summary of the information purported to be shown therein and is correct as to matters of law.
+Legal matters relating to the Bonds are subject to approval of legality by the Attorney General of the State of Texas and of certain legal matters by McCall, Parkhurst & Horton L.L.P., Austin, Texas, Bond Counsel to the Board, whose opinion will be delivered at the closing of the sale of the Bonds in substantially the form set forth in Appendix D. Bond Counsel was not requested to participate, and did not take part, in the preparation of this Official Statement except as hereinafter noted, and such firm has not assumed any responsibility with respect thereto or undertaken to verify any of the information contained herein, except that, in its capacity as Bond Counsel, such firm has reviewed the information relating to the Bonds, the Master Resolution, the Seventeenth Supplemental Resolution and the Revenue Financing System contained in this Official Statement under the captions "INTRODUCTION", "PLAN OF FINANCING," "THE BONDS" (other than information under the subcaptions "Sources and Uses of Proceeds," "Book-Entry-Only System" and "Bondholder Remedies"), "SECURITY FOR THE BONDS," "REGISTRATION AND OUALIFICATION OF THE BONDS FOR SALE," "CONTINUING DISCLOSURE OF INFORMATION" (other than information under the subcaption "-Compliance with Prior Agreements"), "TAX MATTERS," "LEGAL INVESTMENTS IN TEXAS", "LEGAL MATTERS" (except for the last sentence of the first paragraph thereof), and in Appendix C and Appendix D and such firm is of the opinion that the information contained under such captions and in such Appendices is a fair and accurate summary of the information purported to be shown therein and is correct as to matters of law.
 The payment of legal fees to Bond Counsel is contingent upon the sale and delivery of the Bonds.
-Certain legal matters will be passed upon for the Underwriters by their counsel, Fulbright & Jaworski L.L.P.
-Dallas, Texas.
+Certain legal matters will be passed upon for the Underwriters by their counsel, Fulbright & Jaworski LLP Dallas, Texas, a member of Norton Rose Fulbright.